RiccardoND/STAR_protocol_epidemic_reconstruction/README.md

 - The map of Milan: positron_darker_2023.png

 - Table S1 contains the cumulative number of deaths per day for each parish
+- TableS1_formatted is the formatted version of TableS1 with one row per death
 - Table S2 contains the GPS coordinates of each parish